rue196/mths/README.md

 in the transcendental entry length, to which |Ci| are the indices only keeping the real part length which are 10^6.

-For larger K Use Chip.py and the chip compression pipeline to AVOID OVERFLOW on normal O(n) hardware.
+For larger K Use Chip.py and the chip compression pipeline ** or use 64-BIT.py {updated as of 17-09-2026}** to AVOID OVERFLOW on normal O(n) hardware.

 Else use small K like K=1.
 But chip compression should always be in use to avoid buffer overflow attacks.